 The Pro Diver watches are built to stand water pressure.
 Thus you’ll find this timepiece a handy companion during your water adventures.

 This particular model comes with a 100m (330ft) water-resistance, screw-down crown, and luminous hands and indices.
-The mineral crystal protects from shatters and prevents reflections, while the 47mm stainless steel case and band provide durability in extreme conditions.
+The mineral crystal protects from shatters, while the 47mm stainless steel case and band provide durability in extreme conditions.

 The affordable price, coupled with a sleek design and decent quality, make Invicta pieces one of the top dive-inspired watches on the market.